Like many parents, you may wonder whether your child is ready for a cell phone.

 There’s also the risk of fostering dependency, he says.

 “If you give kids a cell phone at a very young age, you’ll get calls in the future over all types of things.”

 Of course, expense is something to think about, as well.
 After you buy the phone, you need either a separate data plan or to add your child to yours.
-How much data he uses will affect your bill.
+How much data they use will affect your bill.

 Making the Decision

-Your child is ready for a cell phone when he can sit down with you to create guidelines for its use, Greenberg says.
+Your child is ready for a cell phone when they can sit down with you to create guidelines for its use, Greenberg says.

 “If they’re unwilling to make this list, they aren’t ready.”